What this consultation is about

 Change the criteria so that only those people who are assessed as being eligible to receive services under the Care Act 2014 receive community alarms and telecare services for free.

-People who currently receive housing benefit or pension credit may remain eligible to receive community alarms and telecare services for free but only if they meet Care Act 2014 criteria.
-Following the assessment there may be a requirement for them to pay towards these services.
+People who currently receive housing benefit or pension credit may remain eligible to receive community alarms and telecare services for free but only if they meet the Care Act 2014 criteria.
+Following the assessment, there may be a requirement for them to pay towards these services.

-People will be assessed to see if they need to contribute towards on-going monitoring and maintenance costs.
+People will be assessed to see if they need to contribute to on-going monitoring and maintenance costs.
 Some people may be able to use their personal budget to pay for the service.